How do you get a teaching job in Scotland?

 On successful completion of a PGDE, graduates attain the Standard for Provisional Registration (SPR).
 To meet the Standard for Full Registration (SFR), graduates undertake a period of probationary teaching.

-To ease the process of finding suitable probationer posts, the Scottish Government guarantees a one-year (190 teaching days) probationary placement on the Teacher Induction Scheme (TIS) for all eligible graduates in public sector schools.
+To ease the process of finding suitable probationer posts, the Scottish Government guarantees a one-year (190 teaching days) probationary placement on the Teacher Induction Scheme (TIS) for all eligible graduates in state schools.
 To be eligible for the TIS scheme, graduates need to have obtained a teaching qualification from a Scottish university and be a citizen of the European Union.
-Probationers in independent schools complete the Flexible Route (see below).
+Independent schools are not part of the TIS, but probation can still be completed in this sector through the Flexible Route (see below).

-Probationers may be given a place in one of five preferred authorities they choose, or they may choose to go on the Preference Waiver Scheme.
-This scheme offers an £8,000 incentive payment to secondary teachers and £6,000 payment to primary teachers to undertake their probationary year in any authority the GTCS chooses.
+Probationers may be given a place in one of five preferred authorities they choose, or they may opt for the Preference Waiver Payment (PWP).
+This option offers an £8,000 incentive payment to secondary teachers and £6,000 payment to primary teachers to undertake their probationary year in any authority the GTCS chooses.

 The Flexible Route

-If you're not eligible, do not wish to join the TIS, would prefer part-time work, are teaching in an independent school, or want to achieve full registration in a second subject the Flexible Route is another way to gain the Standard for Full Registration.
+If you're not eligible, do not wish to join the TIS, would prefer part-time work, are teaching in an independent school or want to achieve full registration in a second subject, the Flexible Route is another way to gain the SFR.

 Completing probation in independent schools

-In independent schools, probationers have access to a similiar experience to those completing the TIS.
+In independent schools, probationers have access to a similar experience to those completing the TIS.
 Due to the different alignment of the school year, probation can take up to 270 days to complete and probationers must find their own post.
-The Scottish Council for Independent Schools (SCIS) offers an extensive professional learning programme to probationers.
+The Scottish Council of Independent Schools (SCIS) offers an extensive professional learning programme to probationers.

 Probation through supply teaching and fixed-term contracts

-If you’re undertaking the Flexible Route in public sector schools, it will be through supply work and fixed-term contracts.
+If you’re undertaking the Flexible Route in state schools, it will be through supply work and fixed-term contracts.
 Length of probation service will vary and will be partly dependent on employment opportunities.
 Probationers may have different professional learning opportunities and support networks available to them.

-Teaching service elsewhere in the UK may be acceptable towards reaching the Standard for Full Registration (SFR) as long as it is relevant to your teaching qualification and interim and final reports are submitted to the GTCS.
+Teaching service elsewhere in the UK may be acceptable towards reaching the SFR as long as it is relevant to your teaching qualification, and interim and final reports are submitted to the GTCS.

 Probation teachers on the Flexible Route have five years to achieve SFR.
 Contact individual local authorities (LAs) to find out how they operate supply teaching.
 A proactive approach is highly recommended.
 Let local schools know you are available for supply work – although work is allocated through the LAs, it can be helpful if schools know you exist and are ready to work.
-Rates for supply teaching are currently under negotiation.
 Teachers with provisional registration are normally paid on salary scale 0 but check with individual local authorities.
-The Educational Institute of Scotland has useful information on recent revised salary and pay conditions.
+The EIS has useful information on recent salary and pay conditions.

 Getting a job after your probation year

-All local authority jobs are advertised through My Job Scotland.
-Other sources of vacancies are:
+- All local authority jobs are advertised via myjobscotland.